+'''

 cert_pem() = file:filename()

+'''

 Path to a file containing the user certificate on PEM format or possible several certificates where the first one is the users certificate and the rest of the certificates constitutes the certificate chain.
-For more details see cert(), key_pem() = file:filename()
+For more details see cert(),

-The DER-encoded user's private key or a map refering to a crypto engine and its key reference that optionally can be password protected, seealso crypto:engine_load/4 and Crypto's Users Guide.
+The DER-encoded user's private key or a map referring to a crypto engine and its key reference that optionally can be password protected, see also crypto:engine_load/4 and Crypto's Users Guide.
 If this option is supplied, it overrides option keyfile.